QEHS-Networking/WireGuard-on-RPi/README.md

 **Progression of Steps**
 - Why WireGuard?, <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#why-do-we-use-wire-guard-in-mercers-kitchen">Click Here</a>
 - Hardware Setup ...
 If you know how to do the following ...
 Just do it ...
-Otherwise follow the links to other repositories, instructions and documents, <a href="">Click Here</a>
+Otherwise follow the links to other repositories, instructions and documents, <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#hardware-setup---initial-setup-only">Click Here</a>
+-
 <a href="">Click Here</a>

 ---